angelwingscomms/q/files/input/4/e.md

 5. What whispered through the leaves? _________
 ```

+MAKE SURE THE STORY IS INCLUDED IN THE QUESTIONS AS AN UNNUMBERED PARAGRAPH
 let the story have a Nigerian flair.
 Let the questions seem to simple. for the short answer poetry section, upgrade the language to be suitable for 10 year olds, and let the questions be slightly challenging

 # essay section questions